NicolaiRuckel/dotfiles/README.md

-Here are my dotfiles.
-I made them for my machines, but they should work on any other Linux machine or Mac.
+These are my dotfiles.
+I made them for my machines, but they should work on any other Linux or macOS machine.
 Feel free to look and copy anything from these files.
-Sometimes I copied snippets from other resources.
-Most of the time I have referenced the source.
-Check them if you want to use those.

 ## Setup